-- 3.1 This Committee, at its meeting on 4 December 2000, considered a report by the Director of Law and Administration in respect of RIP(S)A (Report 1418/01 refers).
-Having considered the terms of that report, the Committee agreed: - i to note the duties placed upon the Council by RIP(S)A; - ii. to approve the RIP(S)A Policy attached as Appendix A to the Report No 1418/01; and - iii. to approve the appointment of "Authorising Officers" under the Act by the Chief Executive. - 3.2 The Policy approved by this Committee at the above meeting has been revised and updated to take into account legislative changes, best practice, Scottish Government Codes of Practice and Guidance from the Office of the Surveillance Commissioners (the body that oversaw the conduct of covert surveillance and covert human intelligence sources by public authorities and whose role has been taken over by the Investigatory Powers Commissioner's Office).
+- This Committee, at its meeting on 4 December 2001, considered a report by the Director of Law and Administration in respect of RIP(S)A (Report 1418/01 refers).
+Having considered the terms of that report, the Committee agreed: - i) to note the duties placed upon the Council by RIP(S)A; - ii) to approve the RIP(S)A Policy attached as Appendix A to the Report No 1418/01; and - iii) to approve the appointment of "Authorising Officers" under the Act by the Chief Executive. - 3.2 The Policy approved by this Committee at the above meeting has been revised and updated to take into account legislative changes, best practice, Scottish Government Codes of Practice and Guidance from the Office of the Surveillance Commissioners (the body that oversaw the conduct of covert surveillance and covert human intelligence sources by public authorities and whose role has been taken over by the Investigatory Powers Commissioner's Office).
 A copy of the revised and updated Policy is attached as Appendix 1 to this report. - 3.3 In addition, the Office of the Surveillance Commissioners have highlighted that the internet may be used as a surveillance tool, and where online research or investigation is conducted covertly for the purpose of a specific investigation or operation and is likely to result in the obtaining of private information about a person or group, an authorisation for directed surveillance should be considered.
 Public use of the internet has expanded rapidly so that far more activity and interaction now occurs online than ever before.
 There may be a reduced expectation of privacy for material accessible on the internet, but privacy considerations may still apply, for example to information posted on social networking sites where the information may include or constitute private information.
 This is regardless of whether or not the account holder has applied any privacy settings to the account.
 Simple reconnaissance of such sites (i.e. preliminary examination with a view to establishing whether the site or its contents are of interest) is unlikely to interfere with a person's reasonably held expectation of privacy and therefore is not likely to require a directed surveillance authorisation.
-But where a public authority is systematically collecting and storing information about a particular person or group, a directed surveillance authorisation should be considered.
+But where a public authority is systematically collecting and storing information about a particular person or group, a directed surveillance authorisation should be considered. - 3.4 Given the above, a policy had been developed regarding internet surveillance using social media.
+This is attached as Appendix 2 to this report.

-- 3.4 Given the above, a policy had been developed regarding internet surveillance using social media.
-This is attached as Appendix 2 to this report. - 3.5 Lastly, approval is sought to delegate authority to the Director of Legal and Democratic Services to make minor amendments to these policies in light of legislative changes, best practice, Scottish Government Codes of Practice and Guidance from the Investigatory Powers Commissioner's Office.
-This will ensure that changes to the policies can be made timeously.
+- This Committee at its meeting on 27 October 2020 approved a report (report 235/20 refers) which contained the attached Appendices 1 & 2.
+A Council Officer has reviewed the policy documents, attached Appendices 1 & 2, for the year 2022/2023 and is recommending to Committee that no amendments are required to be made to those documents. - 3.6 Lastly, approval is sought to delegate authority to the Director of Legal and Democratic Services to make minor amendments to these policies in light of legislative changes, best practice, Scottish Government Codes of Practice and Guidance from the Investigatory Powers Commissioner's Office.
+Proposed changes of any significance will always be brought to committee for consideration.
 It is intended that these Policies will be presented to this Committee for approval annually.